Also Available: Commercial New Construction Application (PDF Version)

 ALL COMMERCIAL APPLICATIONS FOR SERVICE WILL HAVE AN INITIAL NON-REFUNDABLE ENGINEERING FEE OF $600.00.
 ADDITIONAL ENGINEERING, INSTALLATION, IMPACT, AND APPLICABLE LINE EXTENSION FEES WILL BE DETERMINED AFTER THE SITE MEET.
 CONSTRUCTION WILL NOT BEGIN UNTIL ALL FEES ASSESSED AFTER THE SITE MEET HAVE BEEN PAID.

-- GENERAL SERVICE MEMBERSHIP FEE and DEPOSIT (In addition to Installation Fee).
+- DEPOSIT (In addition to Installation Fee).

 A deposit is required.
 Minimum security deposit is $300.00.
 A Credit Reference letter from another ELECTRIC utility indicating 12 months of good payment history will be accepted in lieu of deposit.
 Depending on energy load requirements, an additional deposit may be assessed after property site meet with VEA engineering personnel.